BayraktarLab/cell2fate/README.md

 ## Usage and Tutorials

-The currently recommended workflow using the currently best performing model is in this tutorial [here](https://github.com/AlexanderAivazidis/cell2fate/blob/main/notebooks/cell2fate_tutorial_pancreas.ipynb). \
+The currently recommended workflow using the currently best performing model is in this tutorial [here](https://github.com/AlexanderAivazidis/cell2fate/blob/main/notebooks/cell2fate_tutorial_pancreas.ipynb).
-Benchmarking of all models is done in a seperate repository: https://github.com/AlexanderAivazidis/fate_benchmarking

 ## Installation